-As of December 31, 2020, we had approximately \$996.6 million in debt outstanding.
-We have the ability to incur additional debt; however, such ability is subject to limitations under our revolving credit facility and the indenture governing the 2025 Notes.
+As of December 31, 2021, we had approximately \$908.0 million in debt outstanding.
+We have the ability to incur additional debt; however, such ability is subject to limitations under our revolving credit facility and the respective indentures governing the 2025 Notes and 2028 Notes.
 Our level of debt could have important consequences to us, including the following: